BrightspaceUI/core/components/list/README.md

 ### Accessibility Grid

+**Note:** This feature is currently turned off while we fix compatibility with dropdown menus.

 The `grid` attribute will enable a table-like keyboard grid that allows a user to traverse list items with their keyboard.
 Left and right will switch if using an RTL language.

 * **ArrowLeft** moves to the next left item in a row